axelspringer/polymorphia/README.md

 Note that decoding into POJOs that are not registered within the codec does not work.
 A [NonRegisteredModelClassException](src/main/java/de/bild/codec/NonRegisteredModelClassException.java) will be thrown.

+## Application Id generation
+The mongo java driver allows for application id generation.
+In general to enable this feature, the mongo java driver requests the codec responsible for an entity to implement org.bson.codecs.CollectibleCodec.
+This is handled transparently within Polymorphia and you do not need to care about.

+Within your pojo class you can annotate a **single** property with [@Id(collectible=true, value = CustomIdGenerator.class)](src/main/java/de/bild/codec/annotations/Id.java)
+When the codec for this pojo is being built and such an Id annotated field is found, the final codec will be wrapped into a java.lang.reflect.Proxy that implements the org.bson.codecs.CollectibleCodec interface.
+If your Pojo is part of a polymorphic structure, one or all of your subclasses within that structure can allow for application id generation.
+Each subclass can generate individual Ids of different types.
+The mongo database is capable of handling different ids in one collection.
+The PolymorphicReflectionCodec takes care of this and will implement the CollectibleCodec interface if (and only if) at least one PolymorphicCodec (one for each sub type) is found to be collectible.

 ## Updating entities
 Updating entities is straight forward.